h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 ### 3.2.
 Create `rclone` config file

-On a headful device (in my case my laptop), run the below `rclone config` command to (1) confirm that the Dropbox App should be given the permissions listed in the web browser window linked to in the output of the `rclone config` command, and (2) create an entry in the `~/.config/rclone/rclone.conf` file for the Dropbox remote.
+On a headful device (in my case, my laptop), run the below `rclone config` command to (1) confirm that the Dropbox App should be given the permissions listed in the web browser window linked to in the output of the `rclone config` command, and (2) create an entry in the `~/.config/rclone/rclone.conf` file for the Dropbox remote.

 ```shell
 # On my MacBook: